 Chop mango before freezing.

+Before putting mango in the freezer, always cut it into smaller pieces.
 This will protect your blender, because very big chunks can damage the blades or container.

 If you have a high-powered blender, cut the mango into wedges, about the same size as apple quarters.
+Otherwise, cut it into bite-sized cubes if your blender is not as powerful.

 Load lightest ingredients first.